Golden-cheeked warbler: Threats

 The main direct threat towards the golden-cheeked warbler is the rapid loss of habitats.
 Their specific habitat needs place warblers at an extremely vulnerable position where urban development has taken a significant amount of the available habitat away.
 Over-browsing by white-tailed deer, goats, and other ungulates are also believed to be a source of habitat destruction, as they decrease the survival rate of seedling oaks and other deciduous trees, which are a key habitat for warblers.
 Furthermore, the brown-headed cowbird (which is a brood parasite that lays eggs in other nests, then abandons the nest) and its impact on the golden-cheeked warbler population is still being studied.
 Blue jays will also depredate Golden-cheeked warbler nests.
 Of four noted warbler nests in the Wild Basin in Texas all four were depredated by bluejays.
-As a result, the survivability of the young golden-cheeked warbler is significantly reduced.
+Consequently, the survival rate of juvenile Golden-cheeked Warblers is substantially diminished.